Johnny-Fung/toronto-housing-market/README.md

 [johnnyfung.ca/toronto-housing-market/](https://johnnyfung.ca/toronto-housing-market/)

 A tool to visualize Toronto's housing market, based on sale prices of condos in the different districts of Toronto with data as of Q3 2019.
-Also graphs the historical price averages by district, to see how the prices fared relative to the entire city's price trend.
-Inspired from my recent research of Toronto condo prices from listing a condo for sale.
+The graphs display the historical price averages by district to see how the prices fared relative to the entire city's price trend.
+Inspired from my recent research of Toronto condo prices after listing a condo for sale.

 The tool implements the Leaflet and Chart.js Javascript libraries.